i-l-sokolov/RosettaFoldNA_output_analysis/results/README.md

-The empty folder for saving results after running the main py file
+The empty folder for saving results after running the main.py file